Medvind2140/vimdiffer/README.md

-A small tool to open a file in Vim with a vertical split for diffing against clipboard content.
+An easy tool to open a file in Vim with a vertical split for diffing against clipboard content.

 The setup script installs xclip.